 Problems with the power supply are a common reason this happens.
-Although laptops can run for a while with battery power, they need a reliable power source to charge the battery back up once the power drains completely.
+Although laptops can run for a while with battery power, they need a reliable power source to back up the battery once the power drains completely.

 Faulty Power Adapter

 Once the battery completely drains, the laptop will shut down.
-AC adapter can fail due to burnt/worn-out AC adapter, broken/damaged power cable, damaged DC-in connector, etc.
+The AC adapter can fail due to a burnt/worn-out AC adapter, broken/damaged power cable, damaged DC-in connector, etc.

 Faulty power adapters are often caused by choosing the incorrect model, overheating charging blocks, and aging.
 HP states most power adapters last up to 1,000 or more charges.

-This would be a very common and likely cause as to why your laptop turns off when you unplug it from power.
+This would be a common and likely cause of why your laptop turns off when you unplug it from power.

-I have written another article about how to keep your laptop cool and I encourage you to go and read it.
+I have written another article about how to keep your laptop cool and encourage you to read it.